michaelshiloh/IMInTheWorld/lectureNotes.md

 - Michal's video [lecture](https://www.youtube.com/watch?v=MX0TqQEE1o0)

-Some of the important points:
+It's in Hebrew but many of the slides are in English.
+Here are some notes to accompany the video:

-Human Computer Interactions (HRI) and ethical questions
+Lecture: Human Computer Interactions (HRI) and Ethical Questions

 What is a robot?
 - Difference between robot & computer: robot has a body and can move